growing inland achievement

 GIA’s work is led by an engaged governing board that helps to build consensus among key stakeholders and aligns them around a shared vision for the Inland Empire region.

 Mr. Alejandre is a retired U.S. Air Force Lieutenant Colonel serving since 1984.
 He received his associate degree in Administrative Management from the Community College of the Air Force, his bachelor’s degree in Public Administration and master’s in Educational Administration from Cal State University, San Bernardino.

-At the CSU system level, he served as chair of the CSU Education Deans group and co-led a system-wide effort to create Maker Spaces supporting innovation, building, creativity and problem solving across all 23 CSU campuses.
-He also supports numerous K-12, community college, and community programs to support all students in their college and career goals.
+In the Sonoma Community, he worked alongside numerous K-12 superintendents, community college leadership, and community programs to support all students in their college and career goals.
+In addition, Ayala served on Sonoma County’s Upstream Portfolio review panel, helping design an evidence-based system to support the county’s nonprofits.
 Ayala has bachelor’s degrees in chemistry and environmental studies from UC Santa Cruz, a master’s in educational leadership from San Diego State University, and a doctorate in education from Stanford University.